 Networking is an extremely effective and important way to get better at photography.
 There are countless ways to network with other photographers.

 There are tons of ways to get connected with other photographers, these are just a few.
-If you don’t have a local group, be bold, start your own!
+If you don’t have a local group then be bold and start your own!
 I promise they will come!

 3) Get A Better Camera

 For a list of cameras I suggest, check out my Camera Recommendations page.
 This one is pretty simple!
-If you have a crap camera, it will create road blocks to your vision.
+If you have a crap camera that you got 10 years ago that shoots 8MP images and can’t go past ISO 800, it will create road blocks to your vision.
 Some people will disagree with this, and send me nasty emails about how gear doesn’t matter.
 Sorry, it does.
 For example: Take two equally skilled photographers and place them in a low light situation, let’s say an indoor wedding with dimmed lights.

 - Photographer 1 has a Canon Rebel.
 He got it a while back for his graduation present from high school and fell in love with photography.
 The camera is great, but it can’t shoot very good images past ISO 800.
 It’s also hard to change the settings the way the layout is set up.
 It also won’t take multiple exposures while holding down the shutter.
 He has the lens it came with, which worked great when he was taking pictures at the lake.
 The lens is a kit lens, a 28-135 variable aperture lens, from 3.5-5.6.
 This means that as he zooms in on his subject, the aperture will slowly close, or stop down, to 5.6 if he is shooting wide open at 3.5.
 As the aperture number gets higher, the camera is letting in less light, which causes slower shutter speeds.

 - Photographer 2 has taken the time to study photography, and decided to invest in her equipment.
-She’s shooting with a Canon 5D Mark II.
-It set her back about $2400, but she is dedicated to creating images that tell a story, and having creative freedom with her gear.
-She can shoot effectively at ISO 2500.
-Not to mention her 135mm prime lens which has a fixed aperture of f/2.
-This camera also takes full HD 1080p video so she can take little video clips throughout the wedding.
+She’s shooting with a Sony a7s II.
+It set her back about $3000, but she is dedicated to creating images that tell a story, and having creative freedom with her gear.
+She can shoot effectively at ISO 10,000 and get images that are totally useable.
+Not to mention her 80mm prime lens which has a fixed aperture of f/2.8.
+This camera also takes 4k video so she can take video clips throughout the wedding.

 - Photographer 2 brings her viewfinder up to her eyes.
-She has her ISO set to 2500, and her aperture set to f/2 or wide open.
-This gives her a shutter speed of 1/100th of a second.
-That is plenty of speed to freeze the action and capture the moment.
-Not only that, the low aperture of 2 is going to create a nice and flattering blur in the background, which makes the bride and groom stand out as the clear subjects.
-She holds the shutter down, and because her camera shoots at 3.9 frames per second, she manages to squeeze out about 8 frames during the kiss.
+She has her ISO set to 6400, and her aperture set to f/2.8 or wide open.
+This gives her a shutter speed of 1/125th of a second.
+That is plenty of speed to freeze the action and capture the moment, especially since the a7s II has built in image stabilization which really gives her another 4.5 stops of shutter speed.
+That means the effective shutter speed is actually more like 1/3000th.
+On top of that, the low aperture of 2.8 is going to create a nice and flattering blur (also known as bokeh) in the background, which makes the bride and groom stand out as the clear subjects.
+She holds the shutter down, and because her camera shoots at 5 frames per second, she manages to squeeze out about 10 frames during the kiss.

 - Photographer 1 holds his camera up at the same time.
-Fortunately, he knows not to take the ISO over 800 or his images will be unusable quality.
+Fortunately, he knows not to take the ISO over 800 or his images will be unusable because of the noise.
 Since his lens is zoomed in all the way, he can only set his aperture down to 5.6.
 He also doesn’t have multiple frames per second so he has to press his shutter down every time he wants to take a picture.
 Because of his ISO and aperture, his camera shows a proper exposure of 1/4 of a second.
-He manages to fire off about 3 images because of the time it takes to press the shutter and releases it and recompose.
+He manages to fire off 2 images because of the time it takes to press the shutter, releases it and recompose.

 Photographer 1 looks down at his camera nervously.
-Unfortunately, it’s just about impossible to get a sharp image at anything less than 1/40th of a second, and he’s at 1/4th!
-Two of the images he captured at only in soft focus, and the other is blurry because the bride and groom were leaning in towards each other causing too much movement.
+Unfortunately, it’s just about impossible to get a sharp image at anything less than 1/40th of a second, and he’s at 1/25th!
+One of the images he captured is in soft focus, and the other is blurry because the bride and groom were leaning in towards each other causing too much movement.
 Photographer 2 looks down at her viewfinder with a smile on her face.
 Not because of her gear, but because of the moment that just happened between the bride and groom.
 She is free to focus on the moment because she doesn’t have to worry about her gear!
-She pulled off 8 shots that start at the bride and groom leaning in for the kiss, and end with them turning towards the audience.
+She pulled off 10 shots that start at the bride and groom leaning in for the kiss, and end with them turning towards the audience.
 And even better, they are all in focus!
-I know this tip has been long winded, but I wanted to prove my point.
-While top of the line gear won’t make a photographer better, it definitely makes it easier to capture his or her vision, by getting rid of road blocks in situations like the one above.
-See a list of my gear at my Tools of the Trade page.
+I know this tip has been long winded, but I wanted to prove a point: Top of the line gear won’t make you a better photographer, but it will absolutely remove road blocks that would otherwise stand between you and the images you want.
+See a list of my gear at my Gear page.

 4) Say Goodbye To The Green Box